bakame-php/http-structured-fields/README.md

 ### Foreword

 > [!CAUTION]
-> While this package parses and serializes the header value, it does not validate its content.
+> While this package parses and serializes the HTTP value, it does not validate its content
+> against any conformance rule.
+You are still required to perform a compliance check
-It is still required to validate the parsed data against the constraints of the corresponding header.
-Content validation is out of scope for this library.
+> against the constraints of the corresponding field.
+Content validation is
+> out of scope for this library even though you can leverage some of its feature to
+> ease the required validation.

 ### Parsing and Serializing Structured Fields